Enthusiastic-coder999/Command-Line-File-Reader/README.md

 # Command-Line-File-Reader
 This is a part of a challenge to build your own version of the Unix command line tool wc!

-Be sure to check it out by first down loading the files and then setting the location of these files as your enviornment variables in your pc

 Type xxwc -c {your file name}.txt to count the number of bytes in your specified file